PHouzel/Internship_ENS/README.md

 # Internship_ENS

-Code done during an internship project in April-May-June 2021 at ENS under the supervision of Boris Gutkin and Alberto Pérez
+Code done during an internship project in April-May-June 2021 at ENS under the supervision of Boris Gutkin and Alberto Pérez-Cervera

 Subject: analysis of noise induced oscillations in neuronal systems.